 (3) This Part does not apply to a contract that is the constitution (within the meaning of section 9 of the Corporations Act 2001) of a company, managed investment scheme or other kind of body.

+(4) This Part does not apply to a small business contract to which a prescribed law of the Commonwealth, a State or a Territory applies.

 Chapter 3 — Specific protections

 Part 3-1 — Unfair practices